tahoma2d/tahoma2d/doc/how_to_build_win.md

 ### Run
 `Tahoma2D.exe` can now be run.
 Congratulations!

-## Alternative to Run the Program - Setup and Run in Debug Mode
+## Alternative - Setup and Run in Debug Mode
 - Use this method if you are interested in analysing Tahoma2D rather than just creating a running copy.
 - [ ] Start with a local working Tahoma2D installation.
 The latest release version is available here: https://tahoma2d.org/
 - - [ ] Copy all files and subfolders from the working Tahoma2D folder, except `tahomastuff` and `ffmpeg`.